GT9505/MONet/README.md

 ### Results on PASCAL VOC 2007

 Using the default hyperparameters and iterations, you can achieve a mAP around 83.0% (no multi-scale training).
-[The model with 83.0% mAP](https://drive.google.com/open?id=1ucVg7o964DRZF_idDpVYuOagrIpJMmsM)
+[The model with 83.0% mAP](https://drive.google.com/open?id=1ucVg7o964DRZF_idDpVYuOagrIpJMmsM).
+Using multi-scale training can further improve the mAP to 83.6%.

 ### License